onahte/docker-nginx-flask/readme.md

-# Docker Nginx Flask Project Setup
+# Docker Nginx Flask Project

-Just Run:
+## Summary

-docker compose up --build to get it to run and go to locahost to see the site.
+The goal here was to start getting familiar with webservicing, Nginx and Docker.
+The concept of Docker deployment locally and on the web was explored using CLI docker commands. e.g. docker compose up --build to deploy to locahost.

 ## Screenshot of Running Program